yandexdataschool/Practical_DL/README.md

 # HSE_deeplearning
 Fork of Lempitsky DL for HSE master students
 Lecture and seminar materials for each week is in ./week* folders

+# Announcements
+* 15.09 - Doodle on when do we meet - [link](http://doodle.com/poll/cygymdnkf7q5vqmm)
+* 15.09 - Please get the frameworks installed by the next class - [issue](https://github.com/yandexdataschool/HSE_deeplearning/issues/1)
+* 15.09 - added project rules and examples (see "course stuff" below)
+* 15.09 - week0 assignment published (see "syllabus")

 # Coordinates